rasbt/LLMs-from-scratch/ch06/02_bonus_additional-experiments/README.md

 5. **Using a Model with Random Weights vs. Pretrained Weights (Row 1 vs. 8)**: Utilizing a model with random weights yields results that are only slightly worse by 1.3% compared to using pretrained weights.

+6. **Using LoRA (Low-Rank Adaptation) vs Training All Layers (Row 9 vs. 4)**: Keeping the model frozen and adding trainable LoRA layers (see [Appendix E](../../appendix-E/01_main-chapter-code/appendix-E.ipynb) for details) is a viable alternative to training all model parameters and even improves the performance by 1% point.
+As it can be seen by the 1% lower gap between the training and validation accuracy when using LoRA, this is likely due to less overfitting.
+Moreover, using LoRA is also slightly faster because fewer parameters have to be updated.

-6. **Padding Input to Full Context Length vs. Longest Training Example (Row 1 vs. 9)**: Padding the input to the full supported context length results is significantly worse.
+7. **Padding Input to Full Context Length vs. Longest Training Example (Row 1 vs. 10)**: Padding the input to the full supported context length results is significantly worse.